 In Principles of Forecasting, Jon Scott Armstrong, offers the following advice on how to protect yourself:

-The surest protection against (hindsight bias) is disciplining ourselves to make explicit predictions, showing what we did in fact know.
+The surest protection against (hindsight bias) is disciplining ourselves to make explicit predictions, showing what we did in fact know (sounds like a decision journal).
 That record can also provide us with some protection against those individuals who are wont to second guess us, producing exaggerated claims of what we should have known (and perhaps should have told them).
 If these observers look to this record, it may show them that we are generally less proficient as forecaster than they would like while protecting us against charges of having blown a particular assignment.
 Having an explicit record can also protect us against overconfidence in our own forecasting ability: If we feel that we “knew all along” what was going to happen, then it is natural enough to think that we will have similar success in the future.
 Unfortunately, an exaggerated perception of a surprise-free past maybe portend a surprised-full future.

 Documenting the reasons we made a forecast makes it possible for us to know not only how well the forecast did, but also where it went astray.
 For example, subsequent experiences may show that we used wrong (or misunderstood) inputs.
 In that case, we can, in principle, rerun the forecasting process with better inputs and assess the accuracy of our (retrospectively) revised forecasts.
 Perhaps we did have the right theory and procedures, but were applying them to a mistaken picture of then-current conditions…Of course inputs are also subject to hindsight bias, hence we need to record them explicitly as well.
 The essence of making sense out of outcome knowledge is reinterpreting the processes and conditions that produced the reported event.